This statement covers the activities of Aimia Foods Ltd

-- Sedex: Cott UK is a member of Sedex (Supplier Ethical Data Exchange) which is a web-based system for suppliers to share ethical trading information with their customers.
+- Sedex: We are members of Sedex (Supplier Ethical Data Exchange) which is a web-based system for suppliers to share ethical trading information with their customers.
 We expect all our suppliers to have ethical processes and policies in place throughout their supply chain and manufacturing operations.
-As part of our commitment to ethical trading all our suppliers are requested to register with Sedex.
-We will monitor supplier compliance with this policy through the Sedex platform (where applicable) and /or through a range of other tools to support the risk management including the requirement for suppliers to provide reasonable information as evidence of compliance to the Modern Day Slavery Act and the ETI Base Code.
+As part of our commitment to ethical trading our suppliers of raw ingredients and labour are requested to register with Sedex.
+We will monitor supplier compliance with this policy through the Sedex platform (where applicable) and /or through a range of other tools to support the risk management including the requirement for suppliers to provide reasonable information as evidence of compliance to the Modern Day Slavery Act.

-- SMETA Audit: Cott UK complies with the SEDEX members ethical trading audit’s measurement criteria and implements best practice guidelines on Anti-Slavery provisions including employment is freely chosen, child labour & young workers and discrimination-free working practices.
+- SMETA Audit: Aimia complies with the SEDEX members ethical trading audit’s measurement criteria and implements best practice guidelines on Anti-Slavery provisions including: employment is freely chosen, child labour & young workers and discrimination-free working practices.

 - Risk assessments: We assess all our suppliers through our robust risk-based systems and then monitor them accordingly.
 Our assessment tools determine the level of risk posed by each supplier, with the highest risk supplier sites being required to regularly demonstrate compliance via a third party independent ethical audit and to ensure any non-compliances are addressed within the timescales appropriate to the criticality.

-- Monitoring: Through active monitoring we measure the performance of our Suppliers against the MDS Act and the ETI base code and identify emerging trends and corrective actions.
+- Monitoring: Through active monitoring we measure the performance of our Suppliers against the Modern Slavery Act and the GLAA Licensing Standards, identify emerging trends and corrective actions.

 - Investigations/due diligence: Technical Audit, Purchasing, HR and Operations are responsible for any investigations, due diligence and corrective actions.

-- Supervisors and Recruiters have been trained to spot the signs of hidden labour exploitation http://stronger2gether.org/training
+- Supervisors and Recruiters will be trained to spot the signs of hidden labour exploitation.

-- Ensure that all staff responsible for directly recruiting workers are trained on issues around third party labour exploitation and signs to look for and have signed appropriate Recruiter Compliance Principles.
+- Ensure that all staff responsible for directly recruiting workers are trained on issues around third party labour exploitation and signs to look for.

 - Ensure that labour sourcing, recruitment and worker placement processes are under the control of trusted and competent staff members.

-- Encourage staff who are trained to adopt a proactive approach to reporting suspicions of hidden worker exploitation to the Gangmasters Licensing Authority (GLA) and police.
+- Encourage staff that are trained, to adopt a proactive approach to reporting suspicions of hidden worker exploitation to the Gangmasters and Labour Abuse Authority (GLAA) and police.

-- Provide information on tackling “Hidden Labour Exploitation” to our workforce in a variety of formats such as workplace posters, worker leaflets, induction, other training.
+- Provide information on tackling “Hidden Labour Exploitation” to our workforce in a variety of formats such as workplace posters and worker leaflets.

 Support and Development